adam-on-the-internet/dsm-pth/src/assets/rules-archive/2020_08_17/transcription.md

 ### Rule 1.
 Scope of Rules

-These rules shall govern the conduct of the Council and shall be interpreted to ensure fair and open deliberations and decision making.
+These rules shall govern the conduct of the Council and shall be interpreted to insure fair and open deliberations and decision making.

 ### Rule 2.
 Technical Parliamentary Forms Abolished